psoerensen/gact/README.md

 complexes (chemical and protein), as well as various biological pathways.
-This comprehensive integration is designed to aid in the biological interpretation of genomic associations, shedding light on their complex relationships in the context of complex traits.
+This comprehensive integration is designed to aid in the biological interpretation of genomic associations, shedding light on their complex relationships in the context of genomic associations of complex traits.

 **gact** provides an infrastructure for efficient processing of large-scale genomic association data, including core functions for: